cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Validating Test Data with SQL
 -----------------------------
-Often the easiest way to verify that a test produced the right data is to run a SQL query - if the data sets involved in the test case are record-scannable as described in :ref:`Querying Datasets with SQL <data-explore>`.
-This can be done using a JDBC connection obtained from the test base::
+Often the easiest way to verify that a test produced the right data is to run a SQL query - if the data sets involved in the test case are record-scannable as described in :ref:`Querying Datasets with SQL. <data-explore>` This can be done using a JDBC connection obtained from the test base::